rmccrear/level-4-course-content/week-4/day-3/demo.md

-# Day 3: Sections 4 and 5
+# Day 3: Sections 5 and 6

 ## Introduction

-Today, we will discuss high availability, scaling, and Amazon S3.
-We will learn about load balancers, auto-scaling, and the basics of Amazon S3.
+Today, we will cover high availability and scaling, along with the AWS Snow Family.

 ## Steps

+### Section 5

-1. **High Availability and Scaling**
+1. **Understanding High Availability, Horizontal Scaling, and Vertical Scaling**

    - Overview of load balancing and auto-scaling groups.
-   - Hands-on activities: Creating load balancers and auto-scaling groups.
+   - Hands-on: Creating load balancers and auto-scaling groups.

-2. **Amazon S3 Overview**
+2. **Elastic Load Balancing (ELB) and the Four Types of Load Balancers in AWS**
+   - Overview of ELB.
+   - Hands-on: Implementing scaling strategies.

+### Section 6

+1. **AWS Snow Family Overview**

-   - Introduction to S3 buckets, security, and versioning.
+   - Introduction to Snowball Edge and its pricing.
-   - Hands-on activities: Working with Amazon S3 buckets.
+   - Overview of hybrid cloud storage solutions.

+2. **Amazon Snow Family - Summary**
+   - Review of the Snow Family features and benefits.

 ## Instructions

-Open the slides to Sections 4 and 5.
+Open the slides to Sections 5 and 6.
 We will cover:

+- Understanding High Availability, Horizontal Scaling, and Vertical Scaling
+- Hands-On: Creating Load Balancers and Auto Scaling Groups
-- Elastic Load Balancing (ELB) and Load Balancers
+- Elastic Load Balancing (ELB) and the Four Types of Load Balancers in AWS
+- Hands-On: Implementing Scaling Strategies
-- Auto Scaling Groups (ASGs) Overview
+- AWS Snow Family Overview
-- Amazon S3 Overview
+- Snowball Edge Pricing Overview
+- Hybrid Cloud for Storage
-- Hands-On: Working with Amazon S3
+- Amazon Snow Family - Summary

+Complete 4 quizzes by the end of the day.